asukii314/SpireBot/README.md

   * !spire act1 - (also act2, etc.) Shows what we encountered on different floors.
   * !spire hp - Shows hp values at different points in the run (bugged - stops working once it exceeds 500 chars in length mid act 2)
   * !spire bossrelics - Shows boss relics offered and picked
+  * !spire slice - A very important command that tracks the times "Slice" is seen (and picked of course - you wouldn't want to miss out on 5 free damage!)

   ## Notes

  * Please make your bots into moderators so that they can send more messages / minute.
+This mod still needs some spam mitigation and self imposed limits to handle larger chats.
- * There are a number of issues still being fixed, and a number of commands still to be implemented
+ * There are some issues with Rests/Shops not being tracked properly in the act commands
+ * There are only a limited number of characters allowed per comment (500) - so commands that spit out tons of text info (e.g. !spire hp) will simply not have a response in game.
+I want to fix this eventually!